Polinakleidman/Formal_language/README.md

 | A -> deG | {'d', 'e', 'G'} |

   + (there is a cast char->int inside every vector)
-5. Rules with the same left part are contained in one set4
+5. Rules with the same left part are contained in one set
     #### example:

 | rules | how stored |